 10. Jing'an Temple — a Quiet Park and Temple

 As the most famous temple in Shanghai, Jing'an Temple looks more sacred and quiet at night.
 It is in a green park in Shanghai's city center, where you can stroll around.
 Stepping into Jing’an Park, the vigorous Platanus trees along the corridor are like soldiers welcoming you.
 A solemn temple with stylish shopping malls nearby looks unique in Shanghai.

+At night, Shanghai is fascinating everywhere, the streets, the building, the lights, the river are all attracting people from all over the world.
 Why not hang out at night to experience the nightlife by visiting these popular night spots in Shanghai?
 China Highlights can help you tailor-make unique night tours of Shanghai.
-You can also see our Shanghai night tours.